-For homeowners, we support the MOB home loan program, housing counseling done by Neighbor works, and Montana use of ADA small non competitive funding for health and safety improvement home modifications for residential homes that that are not newly constructed.
+For homeowners, we support the MB0H home loan program, housing counseling, and Montana's use of ADA small noncompetitive funding for health and safety improvement home modifications for residential homes that that are not newly constructed.
 Montana needs to support policies which support construction of newly visit able and universally designed constructed homes, but NCILS consumers who live in residential homes are asking our agency about funding for home modifications.
-NCILS hopes that Montana Housing would investigate home loan income loans or grants for housing repair.
+NCILS hopes that Montana Housing and the Department of would investigate low income home loans or grants for housing repair.